SCEDC/tutorials/README.md

 *  [Sample boto3 script to access SCEDC PDS](../main/jupyter-notebooks/boto3_demo.ipynb)

    This script uses boto3 to retrieve a waveform file from the SCEDC PDS and print waveform information using Obspy functions.

+## Accessing SCEDC/SCSN data via MATLAB

+*  Retrieve event, station, and waveform data from SCEDC using MATLAB: [Regular .m Script](../main/scedc_access_tutorial.m) or [Live Script](../main/scedc_access_tutorial.mlx)
+*  Note that both versions contain the same information and code.

+    This tutorial demonstrates how to retrieve event, station, and waveform data using irisFetch in MATLAB and make basic plots with the data.
+The tutorial also briefly covers waveform access and plotting with the GISMO toolbox.